 Decrease Your Texas Business Taxes With Solar Power

 For most, when we look at our income, we become sick thinking about how much went to taxes.
-And then at the end of the year, many end up owing even more than they had initially planned to.
+Then, at the end of the year, many end up owing even more than they had initially planned to.
 This is especially true among spirited entrepreneurs.
-Benjamin Franklin said that in this world the only things we can be certain of are death and taxes.
+Benjamin Franklin said that, in this world, the only things we can be certain of are death and taxes.
 We can’t get rid of taxes completely, but with commercial solar, you can decrease them.

 Texas, however, has a renewable energy property tax exemption in place.
 This exemption covers 100 percent of the added value of solar to your property.